mike-kaufman/async-context-definition/Async-Context-Definitions.md

+# Async Context Definitions

+## Overview

 Node.js uses an event-driven non-blocking I/O model of execution instead of multi-threading.
 This model greatly simplifies reasoning about many aspects of a programs execution but requires the use of _callback_ based code to ensure applications remain responsive.
-Thus, understanding a the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback operations.
+Thus, understanding the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback operations.